cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 ### Disable the timecop filter

 The default Logsearch-for-CloudFoundry configuration will drop any messages older than 24 hours.
 When reindexing older data this sanity check needs to be disabled.

-To disable the timecop filter set the environment variable `TIMECOP_REJECT_LESS_THAN_HOURS` to match the desired rentention policy:
+To disable the timecop filter, set the environment variable `TIMECOP_REJECT_LESS_THAN_HOURS` to match the desired retention policy:

 ```sh
 export TIMECOP_REJECT_LESS_THAN_HOURS=$((180 * 24))